jasonfr6/AI7/README.md

     temperature: 0.7
 ---

-# Model Card for Mistral-7B-v0.1
+# Model Card for Mistral-7B-v0.1111
+zxc
 The Mistral-7B-v0.1 Large Language Model (LLM) is a pretrained generative text model with 7 billion parameters.
-Mistral-7B-v0.1 outperforms Llama 2 13B on all benchmarks we tested.
+Mistral-7B-v0.1 outperforms Llama 2 13B on all benchmarks we tested. dfd

-For full details of this model please read our [Release blog post](https://mistral.ai/news/announcing-mistral-7b/)
+For full details of this model please read our [Release blog post](https://mistral.ai/news/announcing-mistral-7b/) dfv

-## Model Architecture
+## Model Architecturefd

 Mistral-7B-v0.1 is a transformer model, with the following architecture choices:
 - Grouped-Query Attention